 Group companies in Japan conduct optional training programs to help employees realize self-growth.
 Various programs for capability development and skill improvement are available.

 Individuals can sign up for courses that suit their preferences or career designs, such as those for logical thinking, marketing, accounting, and leadership.

 GLOBA (Global Business Academy)

 GLOBA is a series of short in-house seminars.
-We invite professors from renowned business schools overseas, Silicon Valley investors, and other global players to share insights that employees can incorporate into their work at the Recruit Group, such as international trends, knowledge from overseas, and the skills and stances of internationally successful individuals.
+We invite professors from renowned business schools across the world, Silicon Valley investors, and other global players to share insights that employees can incorporate into their work at Recruit Group, such as global trends, knowledge, and the skills and stances of successful individuals of the world.

 Media school for production professionals

 The Recruit Group is committed to creating media based on completely new values.
 We sponsor a school for employees in media production engaged in planning and editing magazines and websites, as well as those in IT engineering.
 The school covers a broad range of topics, from the basic knowledge needed for media production to new techniques and ways of expanding the imagination.
 It has also become a platform for sharing in-house ideas that have led to new trends.